adamggibbs/path_analysis_soln/notes.md

 - for each loop, the robot reaches corresponding points at the same time as the specified path.
 Suggests issue is in coordinate translation and not mechanics

 - in 3D plot of the data, the specified path shape can almost be seen in the tracker path.
+- there doesn't seem to be a correlation between any specific patterns and errors, the error seems to be general